-The Census Bureau staff conducted the October 2009 School Enrollment and Internet Use Survey as a supplement to that month's Current Population Survey (CPS).
-The CPS is a monthly labor force survey conducted in approximately 56,000 interviewed households across the country.
-Attachment 8 is a copy of the October 2009 School Enrollment.
+The Census Bureau staff conducted the 2012 October School Enrollment and Internet Use Survey as a supplement to that month's Current Population Survey (CPS).
+The CPS is a monthly labor force survey conducted in approximately 57,000 interviewed households across the country.
+Attachment 8 is a copy of the October 2012 School Enrollment and Internet Use questionnaire.

-Attachment 2 comprises a description of the CPS entitled "Overview-Current Population Survey."
-A description of the October 2009 School Enrollment and Internet Use Survey follows:
+Attachment 2 comprises a description of the CPS entitled "Overview - Current Population Survey."
+A description of the October 2012 School Enrollment and Internet Use Survey follows: